HackYourFutureBelgium/class-13-14/student-bios/inggritenovaleta.md

 This is a new world to me :earth_asia:
 Super challenging,
-But so excited to learn :sparkles:
+but I'm so excited to learn :sparkles:

 What do I do when I'm not studying?